ekloneleuterio/linear-reg/linear-regression/templates/README.md

 Stack of machine learning - Linear Regression

 ## Objective
-* This stack is focused the template for the first steps for linear regression developers.
+* This stack is focused on the template for the first steps for linear regression developers.

 ## Prerequisites
 - Programming Language: Python :snake: